alsaibie/me319/index.md

 Class Q&A is hosted on Piazza for class members.

 # Prerequisites
-The course assumes working knowledge of a programming language (usually MATLAB), and requires students to gain working knowledge in Embedded C/C++ programming, for which a mini-course is provided in conjunction to this course.
+The course assumes working knowledge of a programming language (usually MATLAB), and requires students to gain working knowledge in Embedded C/C++ programming, for which a mini-course is provided in conjunction with this course.

 [Embedded C/C++ Mini-Course](https://alsaibie.github.io/embeddedcpp_course)